CedricVanhaverbeke/cv/blogposts/blogging.md

 };
 ```

 If you just want to render your markdown file, you'll be happy with this.
-But where's the fun in that.
-We want to customize some components.
-The `rehypeReact` constructor allows for an optional key in its configuration object: `components`.
-In the components field you can pass an object containing key-value pairs with the HTML tag and its corresponding `React` component:
+But where's the fun in that?
+We are frontend developers after all.
+Let's customize the generated components.
+The `rehypeReact` constructor allows for an optional `components` key in its configuration object.
+You can pass it an object containing key-value pairs with the HTML tag and its corresponding `React` component:

 ```js
 // src/pages/blog/{MarkdownRemark.id}.js